 Access is created through a backend web application and requires a key to access.
 While it was originally used by dissidents to circumvent censorship laws, it is now popularly used by cyber criminals to offload stolen and malicious content.

 The traffic is routed via the closest nodes in the open net to create efficient routing.
 In the darknet, routes are set up manually and only trusted parties know your node’s IP address.
 The inconvenience of the darknet infrastructure is outweighed by the security it provides.
-In this system, information stays available after the publisher has disconnected.
+In this system, the information stays available after the publisher has disconnected.

 Many hackers discuss trade secrets in dark web forums.
 This information can help mitigate cyberthreats before they are committed or be used to recover leaked data from a breach.
 They may also post leaked passwords and accounts or sales of hacked devices.
 Financial crimes are often the subject of posts too.
 Stolen online bank account access or credit cards may be traced on the dark web.